kubernetes/community/contributors/design-proposals/job.md

 [#[43964](https://github.com/kubernetes/kubernetes/issues/43964)]).
 There are
-situation where one wants to fail a Job after some amount of retries over a certain period of time, due to a logical error in configuration etc.  To do so we are going to introduce following fields, which will control the backoff policy: a number of retries and a time to retry (counted from the first failure).
-The two fields will allow fine-grained control over the backoff policy, limiting the number of retries over a specified period of time.
-If only one of the two fields is supplied, a backoff with an intervening duration of ten seconds and a factor of two will be applied, such that either:
+situation where one wants to fail a Job after some amount of retries over a certain period of time, due to a logical error in configuration etc.  To do so we are going to introduce the following fields, which will control the backoff policy: a number of retries and an initial time of retry.
+The two fields will allow fine-grained control over the backoff policy.
+Each of the two fields will use a default value if none is provided,  `BackoffLimit` is set by default to 6 and `BackoffSeconds` to 10s.
-* the number of retries will not exceed a specified count, if present, or
+This will result in the following retry sequence: 10s, 20s, 40s, 1m20s, 2m40s,
-* the maximum time elapsed will not exceed the specified duration, if present.
+5m20s.
+After which the job will be considered failed.

 Additionally, to help debug the issue with a Job, and limit the impact of having too many failed pods left around (as mentioned in [#30243](https://github.com/kubernetes/kubernetes/issues/30243)),